 There are also articles about grounds maintenance and communal areas (how we look after the land we own and clean the shared parts of blocks of flats) and tips on looking after your home if it’s newly built, as well as more information on whether you may have the right to buy your home.

 Find out the difference between assured, assured short hold, fixed term and secure tenancies - and license agreements.
-Understand what happens in your probationary period (if this applies).

 Aids and adaptations